 Schorr Law has significant experience representing its commercial and residential real estate clients with specific performance matters.

-Specific performance is a common remedy for a failed purchase and sale of real property is a lawsuit for specific performance.
+Specific performance is a common remedy for a failed purchase and sale of real property.
 By initiating a specific performance cause of action the buyer or seller of real property asks the court to compel the other party to perform its contractual obligation to either buy or sell the property.
 In other words, the plaintiff will seek the equitable remedy of specific performance based on the underlying cause of action for breach of the purchase and sale agreement (breach of contract).

 These lawsuits are a common remedy pursued for both commercial real estate and residential real estate.
 In the commercial litigation context, the lawsuit may be based on the failure of a seller to honor an option to purchase leased property or simply a failed purchase transaction.
 In the residential context, a plaintiff often commences such an action after the escrow for a property does not close.